|

 The Most Hon.
-Portia Simpson Miller
+Portia Lucretia Simpson Miller, ON, MP

-Career in Government
+Career

 The Most Honourable Portia Simpson Miller was Jamaica’s seventh Prime Minister and the first Jamaican woman to serve in that capacity.
 She assumed office on March 30, 2006.
 Simpson Miller’s appointment as Head of Government came after seventeen years as a senior Cabinet Minister.
 She was Minister of Labour, Welfare and Sport; Minister of Tourism and Sport; and Minister of Local Government, Community Development and Sport.